lucio-cornejo/plyLoadR/README.md

 Like the previous solution, the plyLoadR approach requires the conversion of rgl geometries into ply files.
-Then, the plyLoadR such ply widget loads such ply files into HTMl, without the need of rerunning the rgl code for the geometries creation, nor the embedding of such geometries into the markdown file which Pandoc will convert.
+Then, the plyLoadR widget loads such ply files into the final
+HTMl, without the need of rerunning the rgl code for the geometries' creation, nor the embedding of such geometries into the markdown file which Pandoc will convert.

+In some cases, such solution has reduced the rendering time of graphics previously displayed via rgl, from 5 minutes, to
+10 seconds.

+### Case 3

+The rglwidget does provide JavaScript methods for modifying the rgl graphic inserted into a HTML.
+However, the official documentation for those methods is quite poor.

+Besides this, the use of three.js when rendering graphics via plyLoadR provides many more tools for adding custom interactivity to the graphic, via appropriate JavaScript methods.